José Jobim: Death

 On 15 March 1979, Jobim attended the inauguration of João Figueiredo as President of Brazil.
 During his stay, he mentioned that he was writing a memoir in which he would detail irregularities in the work of the Itaipu Dam, including an overbilling of ten times the original value.
-Jobim was Brazil's ambassador to Paraguay from 1957 to 1959 at the beginning of negotiations on the creation of the dam, was sent by President João Goulart in February 1964 (just before the 1964 coup d'etat in Brazil), to a mission with Paraguayan ministers to discuss the issue, and in 1966, while he was ambassador of Brazil in Colombia, he participated in the signing of the Ata das Cataratas ("Falls Act"), the initial document of the construction of Itaipu, as a consultant.
+Jobim was Brazil's ambassador to Paraguay from 1957 to 1959.
+At the beginning of negotiations on the creation of the dam, he was sent by President João Goulart in February 1964 (just before the 1964 coup d'état in Brazil), to a mission with Paraguayan ministers to discuss the issue, and in 1966, while he was ambassador of Brazil in Colombia, he participated in the signing of the Ata das Cataratas ("Falls Act"), the initial document of the construction of Itaipu, as a consultant.

 On 22 March, Jobim went to visit a friend and did not return.
 The next morning, the owner of a pharmacy in Barra da Tijuca called Jobim's family and reported that Jobim had given her a note half an hour earlier.
 Jobim claimed that he had been abducted in his own car and that he would be taken to "just after the Joatinga Bridge."
-Jobim's body was found on the morning of 24 March 24, less than a kilometer from the bridge, hung by the neck with a nylon rope by the branch of a tree.
+Jobim's body was found on the morning of 24 March, less than a kilometer from the bridge, hung by the neck with a nylon rope by the branch of a tree.
 However, his feet touched the ground and his legs were bent, raising suspicion about the hypothesis of suicide that the authorities claimed.

 On 21 September 2018, the Brazilian government issued a new death certificate for Jobim, as a result of the work of the Special Commission on the Dead and Disappeared Politicians and the National Truth Commission of Brazil, which in its final report in December 2014, recommended that the country rectify the cause of death of people who died as a result of human rights violations, including forced disappearances.
 The new certificate, which gives 24 March 1979 as his date of death, acknowledges that Jobim was kidnapped, tortured, and murdered, giving his cause of death as "unnatural, violent death, caused by the Brazilian State, in the context of the systematic and widespread persecution of the population identified as political opponents to the dictatorial regime from 1964 to 1985".